 The beautiful and unspoilt village of Cabras, close to Oristano and on the east coast of the glorious island of Sardinia, offers a mixture of stunning historical and cultural delights, wonderful local tradition and amazing beaches.

 For lovers of ancient history there can be few places as enchanting as Cabras, and its location on the water makes it an ideal choice for a family history or romantic break.
-With many restaurants and cafes in the quaint ancient streets and a choice of bars, hotels and other attractions, this small and friendly town is a must-see stop on a visit to Sardinia.

 Easily reached by car from the airports at Alghero and Cagliari, it is strongly recommended that visitors hire a car as the surrounding region is ripe for exploration by road.